grnydawn/AccelInterfaces.jl/README.md

 @assert z == answer
 ```
-First of all, please note that the sequence of "@j*" directives is similar to the above example when we wanted to use Fortran framework.
-Here we uses "fortran_openacc" for "framework" clause which let Jai to choose the content under "[fortran_openacc]" instead of "[fortran]" of kernel_text variable.
+First of all, please note that the sequence of "@j*" directives is similar to the above example when we use Fortran framework.
+Here we uses "fortran_openacc" for "framework" clause which let Jai to choose the content under "[fortran_openacc]" instead of "[fortran]" of kernel_text text.

 The first clause to "@jenterdata" is the literal name defined in "@jaccel" in above Fortran example. "allocate" clause allocate device memory for the variables of "x", "y", and "z". "update" clause copy the content of "x" and "y" to the allocated corresponding device variables.

 In "@jexitdata", user can copy back data from device using "update" clause. "deallocate" clause deallocate device moemory allocated for "x", "y", and "z".

 "@jdecel" directive notifies Jai that user will not use "myaccel" context anymore.

-## Documentation

-T.B.D.